mei-li/multiling-chat/README.md

     TRANSLATE_API_TOKEN=... python server.py

-If you want more you can look at the extra steps or checkout the original application of last PyLadies workshop (by Thomas Iorns) that is base code of this session and supports additionally shared drawing!! (connect two users and then click in the white area of the page to draw)
+If you want more you can look at the extra steps or checkout the original application of last PyLadies workshop (by Thomas Iorns) that is the base code of this session and supports additionally shared drawing!! (connect two users and then click in the white area of the page to draw)

     git clone https://github.com/mesilliac/multitude.git